dychdid/sparxHack/README.md

 ## ⚡ Quick Setup **(5 SECONDS!!!)**

-This Requires **No** downloading or installing, Everthing is online.
+This Requires **No** downloading or installing, Everything is online.

 1. Visit [Bookmarklet](https://sparxmaths-bookmarklet.glitch.me/)
 2. Drag the "Sintco Sparxmaths Solver" link onto your bookmarks